-In order to give you the best chance at a successful outcome, we will investigate your claim, collect evidence, prove liability, and help quantify the value of your family’s related damages.
+In order to give you the best chance at a successful outcome, we will investigate your claim, collect evidence, follow new leads, prove liability, and help quantify the value of your family’s related damages.
 From there, we will draft a lawsuit and issue a formal demand to the insurance company.

-We will negotiate with the insurance company to try to obtain a favorable settlement without the need for a lengthy trial.
-If negotiations are unsuccessful, we will file a lawsuit and take the case to court to aggressively pursue the money you deserve.
+From there, our job is to negotiate with the insurance company to try to obtain a favorable settlement without the need for a lengthy trial.
+If negotiations ultimately prove unsuccessful, we’ll file a lawsuit and take the case to court to aggressively pursue the money you deserve.

-Our number one goal is to get you the justice and compensation that your family deserves.
+Our number one goal is to get you and your family the justice (and compensation) that you’re rightfully owed.
 At Montgomery Law, your best interests are always our number one priority.

 Our law firm handles all personal injury and wrongful death claims on a contingency fee basis.
 To put it in simple terms: no-win, no-fee.
 If we don’t achieve a settlement or award for you, you never pay us a dime.

 By taking these types of cases on contingency, you can hire us with no financial risk.
 You can also be confident that we will waste no time in getting started on your case.
 Because we don’t get paid unless (and until) we win, our incentive is to get to work quickly and work hard to get you the maximum amount of compensation with no unnecessary delays.

 In Texas, only certain parties have standing to file a wrongful death claim (and accompanying survival action claim).
 These types of claims are strictly limited to the decedent’s beneficiaries such as their spouse, children, and/or parents.